top of page

 Interested researchers should send a motivation letter (describing research interests, relevant experiences and career goals), a CV, a list of 4 reference s and copies of unofficial transcripts as a PDF file to Dr. Frauke Seemann (Frauke.seemann@tamucc)

 Ph.D.
-Candidate, Marine Biology
+Student, Marine Biology

 Ph.D.
-Student Marine Biology
+Student, Marine Biology

 Ph.D.
 Students

-Masters Student, Marine Biology
+Masters Student, Biology

 blank-avatar-photo-place-holder-600nw-1114445501.webp